Features ▾

 The most universal way to find out what is my email address is to simply start composing a new message.

-1. Start by clicking the "Compose" or "New Email" button.
+2. Click the "Compose" or "New Email" button.

-2. Look at the "From" field in the email draft (or click on it)
+3. Look at the "From" field in the email draft (or click on it)

-3. That’s your active email address, automatically filled in.
+4. That’s your active email address, automatically filled in.

 Alternatively, most providers also display your email address when you click your profile icon (usually in the top-right corner), or within the account settings section.

-Here’s how to find your email address on some of the most common providers:
+Here’s how to find your email address on some of the most common providers.

 What Is My Gmail Address?